 As with any dental or medical procedure, the application of dental bridges can come with potential risks.
 Because a traditional crown requires the filing of healthy teeth and the use of crowns on those teeth, there is a risk that the healthy teeth can lose strength.
 If the bridge is not properly fitted, decay can occur underneath the crowns, resulting in additional damage or loss of the supporting teeth.
 If the supporting teeth are not strong enough to support the crown, it can result in a collapse of the crown.
 Bridges are not a permanent solution and will need to be replaced eventually.

 The best way to make sure that your dental bridge lasts as long as possible is to keep your gums and surrounding teeth healthy.
 Regular brushing and flossing reduce the risk of decay and potential problems.
 Regular visits to your dentist allow the bridge to be monitored and checked for potential complications before they happen.
 Because the crown and pontic may be made from porcelain, avoid biting or chewing on hard food or objects, such as hard candy, ice, or your pen while working.
 These can cause the porcelain to crack or chip.

-If you are interested in learning more about dental bridges in Calgary and if they are right for you, give our office a call today to set up a free consultation.
+If you are interested in learning more about dental bridges in Calgary and if they are right for you, give our office a call today to set up a consultation.

 FAQ’s About Dental Bridges

 There are practical reasons for both a bridge and an implant.
 I would not necessarily say one is better than the other.
 There was a time when getting a bridge was your only option.
 With a bridge there seems to be a lot more prep work compared to an implant.
 With an implant the dentist only has to replace one individual tooth which seems to be a more strong and permanent result.

 How Much Does It Cost to Get A Bridge?